p4535992/foundryvtt-ignore-vision/README.md

 - **Invisible tokens can light too:** Tokens with a light source still emit light if they are invisible.

 - **Don't reveal my map:** Do not reveal the map if a player token gets moved through a wall.
 Cancels the animation of a token if it would be moved through a wall to prevent showing parts of a map a player should not be able to see.

+- **Reveal Observable Tokens:** Reveals tokens to non-GM users with Observer/Owner permissions regardless of vision.
+Observable/owned tokens that wouldn't be visible normally are highlighted by a hatched overlay.

 ## Installation